Salvador Zubirán

-Salvador Zubirán Anchondo (23 December 1898, Cusihuiriachic, Chihuahua – 10 June 1998, Mexico City) was one of Mexico's most prominent physicians and nutritionists.
+Salvador Zubirán Anchondo (23 December 1898, Cusihuiriachi, Chihuahua – 10 June 1998, Mexico City) was one of Mexico's most prominent physicians and nutritionists.

 Biography

 He received his MD from the National University of Mexico (UNAM) Faculty of Medicine and visited the Peter Bent Brigham Hospital in Boston, Massachusetts, United States, from 1924 to 1925, where he received a diploma.

 Upon his return to Mexico he started the nutrition department in Mexico City's General Hospital, and later received an assignment to start the National Institute of Nutrition, one of the country's premier medical institutions.
-On 6 January 1945, he was appointed as its first Director General.
+On 6 January 1945, he was appointed as its first director general.
 Zubirán also served as the rector of the National Autonomous University of Mexico (UNAM) during the 1940s; during this appointment, he was very influential in the creation of the University City.